 Source: CKGSB Case Center and Center for Economic Research Source: CKGSB Case Center and Center for Economic Research We now turn to investment and recruitment.
 These indices have both been at the more confident end of the scale since the BCI began.
 In the past few months, they have slid significantly.
 Since the Chinese economy is largely investment-driven, and investment has a strong link with job recruitment, their trajectory is important to follow.
 In other words, these two indicators look at plans for expansion in China's business world.
-The index for investment rose somewhat from 55.1 to 58.6 (Figure 10); the index for employment improved from 55.2 to 57.8 (Figure 11).
+The index for investment grew somewhat from 55.3 to 56.5 (Figure 10); the index for employment fell again, from 55.9 to 54.4 (Figure 11).

 We conclude with an index recording our sample's collective strength in the market.
 Figure 12 shows self-reported competitiveness compared with industry peers.
-This rose to 70.1 in April.
+This remained fairly level in June: 68.6 from 68.0 in May.
 As our sample is comprised mainly of excellent private firms run by CKGSB alumni, their competitiveness is higher than average (50 points) in their respective sectors.
 Chinese industry is therefore, on the whole, having a harder time than our BCI sample.
-Figure 12 Company Competitiveness
+Figure 12 Company Competitiveness calling it a business conditions index.

-Source: CKGSB Case Center and Center for Economic Research CKGSB BCI Introduction In June 2011, the CKGSB Case Center and the Center for Economic Research initiated a project to gauge the business sentiment of executives regarding the macroeconomic environment in China - calling it a business conditions index.
+Source: CKGSB Case Center and Center for Economic Research CKGSB BCI Introduction In June 2011, the CKGSB Case Center and the Center for Economic Research initiated a project to gauge the business sentiment of executives regarding the macroeconomic environment in China -